Home > Computer > Computer Network for JOTI

 DNS

 The Domain Name System (DNS) is the glue that holds the whole Internet together.
-Computers use an IP address to talk to each other, but these are hard for people to remember, so we need a way to be able to use names.
-DNS proivides a way to map names to IP addresses across the whole Internet.
+Computers use a numerical IP address to talk to each other, but these are hard for people to remember and impossible to guess, so we need a way to be able to use names.
+DNS provides a way to map names to IP addresses across the whole Internet.

-We run a name service for our LAN, and also forwards any other requests out to the Internet to resolve them.
-For example when you type in www.scouts.com.au, DNS translates that into an IP address for the computer to use.
+We run a name service for our LAN.
+This forwards any other requests out to the Internet to resolve them.
+For example when you type in www.scouts.com.au, DNS translates that into an IP address for that web site.

 DHCP